MyGradeSource/MyGradeSource.github.io/about.md

 * Ming-Wei Liu, master student from mechanical and aerospace engineering in UCSD.

 "My GradeSource" is our final project for CSE11, which is instructed by Prof. Adam Jundt in 15-16 Winter quarter.
-This application is programmed by Java, including [JavaFX](https://docs.oracle.com/javafx/2/api/) and [jsoup](http://jsoup.org/) library.
+This application is programmed by Java, including [JavaFX](https://docs.oracle.com/javafx/2/api/) and [jsoup](http://jsoup.org/) library mainly.

-The reason why we made this app is because it's really tedious to check our own grade on the website and there is too much unnecessary data we don't need.
-As a result, we created "My GradeSource", and hope every user can easily check his/her own scores, current rank and current letter grade.
+The reason why we made this app is because it's really tedious to check our own grade on the website every time, and there is too much unnecessary data we don't need.

+As a result, we created "My GradeSource", and hope every user can easily check his/her own scores, current rank and current letter grade without any pain.

 # Issue